Sunday, February 13, 2022

 It’s tempting to hear an implicit challenge in the sampladelic mazes of

 Nextcentury.
 If earlier releases like Initiation Tape borrowed from the more famous side of Eccojams, the parts where fleeting moments of truth in pop songs are converted into perfect mobius strips, Nextcentury borrows from the moments of breakdown, of destruction of form… and cranks them up a hundredfold.
 The music is so jagged and dense that it makes John Oswald sound naturalistic.
-(Vektroid beta tested this approach with the comparatively restrained Eden a year earlier, and may have also been influenced by Internet Club’s ░▒▓ New Deluxe Life ▓▒░ --▣ Freed from the World ▣, a shockingly crude and unsettling work that gained infamy in corners of the internet like 4chan for being “cursed”.)
+(Vektroid beta tested this approach with the comparatively restrained Eden a year earlier, and may have also been influenced by her friend Internet Club’s ░▒▓ New Deluxe Life ▓▒░ --▣ Freed from the World ▣, a shockingly crude and unsettling work that gained infamy in corners of the internet like 4chan for being “cursed”.)
 It’ll infuriate the same people who were infuriated by Vektroid’s earlier work, but for the opposite reason; there's not too little done with the samples—there's too much.
 Yet there’s an alien logic running through the whole thing, particularly an attention to background harmonic color that comes through in maneuvers like the album spanning meta-motif wherein a sample repeats twice, then once in a transposed register, then once more at the initial pitch.

 The result is subterranean shock of a different flavor than